 The Linux kernel is at the heart of the modern Internet, from servers to client devices.
 It’s on the front line for processing network data and other forms of input.
 As such, vulnerabilities in the Linux kernel can have a wide-ranging impact, putting security and privacy for people, organizations, and devices at risk.
 Since it’s written largely in the C language, which is not memory-safe, memory safety vulnerabilities such as buffer overflows and use-after-frees are a constant concern.
 By making it possible to write parts of the Linux kernel in Rust, which is memory-safe, we can entirely eliminate memory safety vulnerabilities from certain components, such as drivers.

 We’d like to thank Alex Gaynor, Geoffrey Thomas, Nick Desaulniers, Wedson Almeida Filho, and Miguel Ojeda for their work to get the Rust for Linux project off the ground and build the strong community that supports it today, as well as all of the folks who have contributed to the effort.
 We’d also like to thank Google again for their financial support.

 While this is the first memory safety effort we’ve announced under our new Prossimo project name, our memory safety work began in 2020.
 You can read about our efforts to bring memory safety to curl and the Apache HTTP server, and to add improvements to the Rustls TLS library.

 ISRG is the 501(c)(3) nonprofit organization behind Prossimo and Let’s Encrypt.
 We are 100% supported through the generosity of those who share our vision for ubiquitous, open Internet security.
-If you’d like to support our work, please consider getting involved, donating, or encouraging your company to become a sponsor.
+If you’d like to support our work, please consider getting involved, donating, or encouraging your company to become a funder.